-16. Safeguarding procedures for students on trips and visits away from school
+15. Safeguarding procedures for students on trips and visits away from school

 The School recognises the need to seek assurances, wherever possible, that appropriate child protection checks and procedures apply to any staff employed by another organisation and working with our students on another site.
 Further guidance can be found in the School Trips and Visits Policy.
-Further guidance on children staying with host families can be found in section 15 of this policy and Chapter 4 of Keeping Learners Safe.

-17. Records, monitoring and transfer
+16. Records, monitoring and transfer

 - Well-kept records are essential to good child protection practice.
 All staff are clear about the need to record and report concerns about a child or children within the School.
-The Designated Safeguarding Lead is responsible for such records and for deciding at what point these records should be passed over to other agencies; - Records relating to actual or alleged abuse or neglect are stored apart from normal student or staff records on MyConcern and the HoY confidential communication log in the HoY drive; - Child protection records are stored securely, with access confined to specific staff, the Designated Safeguarding Lead and the Headteacher; - Child protection records are reviewed regularly to check whether any action or updating is needed.
-This includes monitoring patterns of complaints or concerns about any individuals and ensuring these are acted upon; - When children transfer school, their safeguarding records are also transferred.
-Safeguarding records will be transferred separately from other records and best practice is to pass these directly to a Designated Safeguarding Lead in the receiving school [or 6th form / FE college], with any necessary discussion or explanation and to obtain a signed and dated record of the transfer.
+The Designated Safeguarding Lead is responsible for such records and for deciding at what point these records should be passed over to other agencies; - Records relating to actual or alleged abuse or neglect are stored apart from normal student or staff records, on MyConcern and the HoY confidential communication log in the HoY drive; - Child protection records are stored securely, with access confined to specific staff, the Designated Safeguarding Lead and the Headteacher; - Child protection records are reviewed regularly to check whether any action or updating is needed.
+This includes monitoring patterns of complaints or concerns about any individuals and ensuring these are acted upon;

+- will be transferred separately from other records and best practice is to pass these directly to a Designated Safeguarding Lead in the receiving school [or 6th form / FE college], with any necessary discussion or explanation and to obtain a signed and dated record of the transfer.
 In the event of a child moving out of the area and a physical handover not being possible, then the most secure method should be found to send the confidential records to a named Designated Safeguarding Lead and a photocopy kept.
 When the other school or college concerned is also a user of MyConcern, these files can be sent over directly.
 Files requested by other agencies e.g. Police should be copied; - Copies of Child Protection records will be retained for 25 years after a child has left St John's College; - In all cases, accurate, contemporaneous records should be kept including details of all observations, actions taken, liaison and communications.
 They should be dated, timed, signed and kept in a secure place and/or on MyConcern.

-18. Data Protection Act and child protection
+17. Data Protection Act and child protection